loopwerk/loopwerk.io/content/articles/2025-09-09-just-command-runner.md

 # One command to run them all

 As a developer who jumps between projects in Python, JavaScript, and Swift, I live with a constant, low-level friction: remembering the right command to get things done.
-For example to run the development server it might be `uv run ./manage.py runserver`, `pnpm dev`, or `swift run watch content Sources deploy`, depending on the project.
+For example to run the development server it might be `uv run ./manage.py runserver`, `pnpm dev`, or `swift run watch`, depending on the project.

 For a long time, I just dealt with it.
 I'd seen people praise the [just](https://github.com/casey/just) command runner, but I never really got the point.
 It seemed like a solution in search of a problem.